Powerlearnproject/se-assignment-2-introduction-to-software-engineering-hallumy/README.md

 Adaptive Software Maintenance
 Adaptive software maintenance has to do with the changing technologies as well as policies and rules regarding your software.
 These include operating system changes, cloud storage, hardware, etc. When these changes are performed, your software must adapt in order to properly meet new requirements and continue to run well.

-Ethical Considerations in Software Engineering:
+**Ethical Considerations in Software Engineering:

 What are some ethical issues that software engineers might face?
-How can software engineers ensure they adhere to ethical standards in their work?
+How can software engineers ensure they adhere to ethical standards in their work?**

-Addictive design;
+    •Addictive design;
     • Corporate ownership of personal data;
     • Algorithmic bias;
     • Weak cyber security and personally identifiable information (PII) protection; and